 The country is famous for (allegedly) being the birthplace of wine, and wine-tasting shops abound.
 Try Vino Underground in the old Tbilisi which is an excellent place to sample from their large selection of regional wines.

 For a fun Georgian food experience head to Dukani Racha – the dining room sits almost underground, the check is calculated on a wooden abacus and the food is hearty, tasty, and cheap.

 Now let’s check out the 10 best things to do when you visit Tbilisi!

 Map of Best Things to do in Old Town Tbilisi

 1 – The Peace Bridge

-Start your visit to the Old Town of Tbilisi by leaving it.
+Start your visit to Old Town of Tbilisi by leaving it.
 Trust me.
-Head to the banks of the River Mtkvari and cross the Peace Bridge.
+Head to the left bank of the Mtkvari River and cross the Peace Bridge.

 From the Peace Bridge, walk into Rike Park and join the line for the Aerial Cable Car.

 This cable car opened in 2012 and connects Rike Park on the banks of the River Mtkvari with Narikala Fortress high above old Tbilisi.